JacobJones315/Subway_Yelp_Review-Analysis/README.md

   * Head of Store Operations: “Sandwiches are a tricky business.
 All sandwich chains suffer from poor customer ratings.”
   * Head of Social Media: “The goal of 4.5/5 is unreasonable for national chains like us.
 Only small, local, and boutique restaurants can achieve such high ratings.”
   * Chief Data Scientist: “It is well known that customers make the effort to give a rating only when they are either extremely angry or absolutely delighted with the service.
 So online ratings are not reliable.”
-* Used matplotlib, seaborn, scipy, and pandas to generate line charts, bar charts, scatterplots, groupedby dataframes, and linear regression analyses
+* Used matplotlib, seaborn, and pandas to generate line charts, bar charts, scatterplots, group by dataframes, and linear regression analyses

 ## Procedure
 * Loaded Yelp datasets: reviews.csv and restaurants.csv